 Before being taken onto the site, all well installation materials, including the drill rig, will be cleaned to the FTR's satisfaction as required.
 The TAC FTR will inspect equipment for the presence of hydraulic oil or grease, and, if necessary, the equipment will be steam cleaned to remove such material.
-To minimize rig decontamination, the wells will be drilled in order from areas of lowest to highest ground water contamination.
+The wells will be drilled in order from areas of lowest to highest ground water contamination to minimize rig decontamination.
 The drilling rig will be steam cleaned prior to moving to the next drilling location.
-At the New Rifle site, the drilling sequence is anticipated to be RFN-0635, RFN-0636, and RFN-0637.